Call our freephone Advice Line NursesAdvice Line NursesAdvice Line Nurses: 0808 801 0899

 Never ignore the symptoms of a TIA.
 A TIA is a warning that you are at risk of having a stroke in the near future.
 The highest risk is in the days and weeks after the TIA.

 More than 1 in 12 people will have a stroke within a week of having a TIA.

-To find out more about TIAs, including how they are diagnosed and treated, and what you can do to reduce your risk of having a stroke see the CHSS booklet Understanding transient ischaemic attack (TIA) and minor stroke.
+To find out more about TIAs, including how they are diagnosed and treated, and what you can do to reduce your risk of having another TIA or a stroke, see our Essential Guide to TIA: Transient Ischaemic Attack (PDF).